rflandau/Orv/README.md

 ## Initiating and Joining a Vault

+> [!IMPORTANT]
+> Nodes only need to join a vault if they wish to aid the tree by offering a service and/or becoming a vault keeper.
+> Node who just wish to find services do not need to HELLO or JOIN and can skip right down to [Making Requests](#making-requests-of-a-vault).

-All new nodes must first introduce themselves with `HELLO` messages that includes your unique id.
+Nodes who wish to join the vault must first introduce themselves with `HELLO` messages that includes your unique id.
 This always returns a `HELLO_ACK` message from a vault keeper.
 If it does not, something has gone horribly wrong and you will be tried as a [witch](https://media3.giphy.com/media/v1.Y2lkPTc5MGI3NjExYjg2YzRjMXFmbXA1b3Z6dDJzZGZxd3p6eHp2OXpyam9xYWpvM2Q4cCZlcD12MV9pbnRlcm5hbF9naWZfYnlfaWQmY3Q9Zw/enzPQyHVWMfx6/giphy.gif) (or a duck, whichever the crowd prefers).

 You must then join the vault via a `JOIN` message that includes your unique id and current height.
 You will receive a `JOIN_ACCEPT` or a `JOIN_DENY` in response, with the former meaning you have been successfully incorporated as a child of the vault keeper you contacted.
-If you receive a `JOIN_DENY`...
-TODO (this probably needs to enumerate reasons for JOIN_DENY, such as bad height).

 ```mermaid
 sequenceDiagram